happybeing/awe/README.md

 - type `awe <COMMAND> --help` for details of a command.

 ## Installation
-**Linux:** for Linux, a `.deb` package and an `.AppImage` are available in the releases section.
-The Debian image is built on Ubuntu 22.04 LTS and so should support that and later version of Ubuntu.
+**Linux:** for Linux, `.deb` and `.rpm` packages and an `.AppImage` are available at https://downloads.happybeing.com.
+The Debian image is built on Ubuntu 24.04 LTS and has been shown to work on Ubuntu 22, 23 and 24, and Mint.
 Please report any attempts to run other distros in an issue.

 **Other:** I plan support for Android, Windows and MacOS so if you would like to test these please get in touch via github or the [community forum](https://forum.autonomi.community).
 You'll find me as `@happybeing` on both.